exciterx/certbot-namecheap-hook/README.md

 ### Pre-requirements

 - Ensure you have your Namecheap account API key at hand.
 Refer to [get API key](https://www.namecheap.com/support/api/intro.aspx).
+- Remember to add your public Ip to Namecheap account API whitelist.
 - Python 3 is required to get the script working

 ### Run Scripts